New York City to open second migrant shelter for asylum seekers in Times Square hotel

 Mayor Adams also declared a state of emergency to address the influx of newly arrived migrants and urged state and federal agencies to provide immediate support.

-On 10 October, the city Department of Homeless Services shelter census counted a new single-day record of 62,174 people living within the city’s shelter system, surpassing a previous record of 61,415 from 12 January, 2019.
+On 10 October, the city’s Department of Homeless Services shelter census counted a new single-day record of 62,174 people living within the city’s shelter system, surpassing a previous record of 61,415 from 12 January, 2019.

 The average length of stay in city shelters also has risen dramatically, with single adults spending an average of 509 days in shelters, while families with children spend 534 days, and adult families spent 855 days.

-That increase is “fueled by rising numbers of people entering the system, by bureaucratic bottlenecks precluding residents from transitioning into permanent and safe affordable housing quickly, and, most notably, by the city’s continued failure to create anywhere near enough affordable housing for the New Yorkers who need it most,” according to Coalution for the Homeless and the Legal Aid Society.
+That increase is “fueled by rising numbers of people entering the system, by bureaucratic bottlenecks precluding residents from transitioning into permanent and safe affordable housing quickly, and, most notably, by the city’s continued failure to create anywhere near enough affordable housing for the New Yorkers who need it most,” according to Coalition for the Homeless and the Legal Aid Society.

 The organisations urged the Adams administration to “take definitive action to move homeless New Yorkers into permanent housing” and expand government-supported housing voucher programmes that have chronically long wait lists.